RMenegassi/NLW-Setup/README.md

   <h1 align="center">Habits</h3>

   <p align="center">
-    A habit manager built with React-Native for Android devices, React for web and a SQL Server made with Prisma for back-end.
+    A habit manager built with React-Native for Android devices, React for web, and Prisma with SQL Server for the back-end.
   </p>
 </div>